What is bipolar disorder?

 What are the possible complications of bipolar disorder?

-Complications of bipolar disorder can be serious and even become life threatening in some cases.
-You can minimize the risk for serious complications of bipolar disorder by following the treatment plan you and your health care professional design specifically for you.
+Complications of bipolar disorder can be serious and even become life-threatening in some cases.
+You can minimize the risk of serious complications of bipolar disorder by following the treatment plan you and your healthcare professional design specifically for you.